The motivic Igusa zeta function of a space monomial curve with a plane semigroup: Introduction

 The poles of the motivic Igusa zeta function associated with a complex polynomial $f \in \co[x_1, \ldots, x_n]$ are the subject of an intriguing open problem, the so-called \emph{monodromy conjecture}, which relates number theoretical invariants and topological invariants of $f$.
 Roughly speaking, it predicts a relation between the poles of the motivic zeta function and the action of the monodromy of $f$, seen as a function $f:\co^n\rightarrow \co$, on the cohomology of its Milnor fiber at some point $x \in X\subset \co^n.$ For an ideal $I$, one can state the \emph{generalized monodromy conjecture} in which Verdier monodromy replaces the classical monodromy.
 To date, both the classical and the generalized conjecture have only been proven in full generality for polynomials and ideals in two variables, see~\cite{L} and~\cite{VV}, respectively.
 In higher dimension, there are various partial results in the hypersurface case (we refer to the introduction of~\cite{BV} for a list of references), while in the non-hypersurface case, the most general result so far is a proof for monomial ideals~\cite{HMY}.
-The results in this article make the first part of this conjecture for curves of the above type very explicit; the study of the monodromy part and proof of the monodromy conjecture for these monomial curves will appear in forthcoming work~\cite{MVV}.
+The results in this article make the first part of this conjecture for monomial curves of the above type very explicit; the study of their monodromy part and proof of the monodromy conjecture can be found in~\cite{MVV}.
 In other words, these two articles together solve the conjecture for an interesting class of binomial ideals in arbitrary dimension. \\

 The article is organized as follows.
 We assume $\n$ to be the set of non-negative integers.
 We begin in Section~\ref{SpaceCurve} with introducing the curves $Y \subset \co^{g+1}$ in which we are interested.
 Section~\ref{JetMotivic} consists of a brief discussion of the jet schemes and motivic zeta function associated with an affine variety.
-In Section~\ref{Jets}, we determine the irreducible components of the jet schemes $Y_m$ for $m\in \n$ and show that the induced family $\chi_m$ on the jet schemes is not flat for most $m$.
+In Section~\ref{Jets}, we determine the irreducible components of the jet schemes $Y_m$ for $m\in \n$ and show that the induced family on the jet schemes is not flat for most $m$.
 Based on the structure of $Y_m$, we compute the motivic zeta function of $Y$, find its $g+1$ candidate poles, and provide some examples in Section~\ref{Motivic}.
 Finally, in Section~\ref{PolesMotivic}, we prove that all candidate poles are actual poles.